 All new borrowers are required to do an in-person and/or online session known as "entrance counseling/orientation" before receiving the first Direct Subsidized Loan or Direct Unsubsidized Loan disbursement.

 All students who receive a federal loan are required to complete an in-person and/or online session known as "exit counseling" when they graduate, leave school, or drop below half-time enrollment.
 This counseling is designed to give students information about repaying their loans and help them understand their rights and responsibilities as a borrower.

 If you are leaving school after receiving a federal loan, you will receive an email with a link to the website where you can complete the online counseling session.
 You can also find a link to the exit-counseling site at studentloans.gov.
 You will have 30 days to complete the online session.
 If you don’t, the college may place a hold on your student records, including transcripts.

 If you are a student or parent borrower, Lake Tahoe Community College is required to submit information about your loan to the National Student Loan Data System.
 This information will be available to guaranty agencies, lenders, and other institutions that qualify as authorized users of the data system.

-Lake Tahoe Community College offers students the option of a quarterly payment plan to assist in the payment of tuition and fees.
+If you determine that a Federal Direct Student Loan is just not for you, Lake Tahoe Community College offers students the option of a quarterly payment plan to assist in the payment of tuition and fees.
 No fees are charged nor interest accrued on outstanding balances.
 A payment plan is either 3 or 4 months in length and is dependent on the length of the quarter.
 The terms are such that a quarter must be paid in full prior to registering for the following quarter.
 Any balances outstanding at the end of the quarter will result in a hold on a student’s account, which will block registration and the ability to obtain a transcript.
 Payment plan requests and questions should be directed to the Bursar or Fiscal Assistant in the Fiscal Services Office.